 - Personality under pressure.
 Anybody can have a Black Belt attitude when things are good.
 However, can you keep that attitude when things are not so good?

 - Knowledge of what you need to know.
 If you are at school, you must learn what you are being taught.
-If you are not getting perfect marks in your tests, then you should be getting close.
+If you are not getting perfect marks in your tests, then you should aim at getting close.
 A Black Belt at school would do whatever it takes to learn what they are being taught and do their homework.
 The same applies to work.
 In today’s world, you must have complete knowledge of your service, clients and competitors.
 A Black Belt would learn these inside out, which means they are more efficient at their job, which frees up time;

 - Enthusiasm, irrespective of your most recent “result”;